M577 command post carrier: Medical vehicles

-It must be recognised that there was no such thing as a standardised M577 medical vehicle.
+It must be recognized that there was no such thing as a standardized M577 medical vehicle.
 Vehicles were configured according to the country operating them and internal configuration and equipment varied accordingly, which was also defined as to whether they were used as an emergency evacuation (ambulance) or treatment vehicles.

-In U.S. service it appears that M577s were only used as emergency evacuation vehicles very early in their operation careers i.e. in the early years of the Vietnam War, and this role was soon provided solely by M113 "armoured ambulances", and the M577 was then only used as emergency treatment vehicles (e.g. battalion aid stations).
+In U.S. service it appears that M577s were only used as emergency evacuation vehicles very early in their operation careers, i.e. in the early years of the Vietnam War.
+This role was soon provided solely by M113 "armored ambulances", and the M577 was then only used as emergency treatment vehicles (e.g. battalion aid stations).

-However, when configured as an ambulance, compared to a M113 which could be fitted with up to four litters, the extra room inside the M577 allowed it to carry two additional litters i.e. up to a maximum of six.
+When configured as an ambulance, compared to a M113 which could be fitted with up to four litters, the extra room inside the M577 allowed it to carry two additional litters i.e. up to a maximum of six.

 Other variants

-Vehicles configured for other roles were configured with specialised equipment accordingly e.g. M577 Fire Control Vehicles were often fitted with TACFIRE artillery control consoles.
+Vehicles configured for other roles were configured with specialized equipment accordingly e.g. M577 Fire Control Vehicles were often fitted with TACFIRE artillery control consoles.

 Tent extension

 A tent extension attaches to the rear of the vehicle above and around the rear cargo ramp, increasing the workspace available to operators, and in the case of the emergency treatment vehicles, to function as a field dressing station or hospital.
 The tent is erected over collapsible steel tubing, which is carried in brackets on the rear of the vehicle.
-The tent can be connected to up to four vehicles (parked in a cross) to provide a common work area.
+The tent can be connected to up to four vehicles parked in a cross, to provide a common work area.

 With the introduction of the M1068 SICPS Carrier, the M577-specific tent was replaced with a Modular Command Post System (MCPS) tent, which attaches to the rear of the vehicle by a "bootwall" that covers the rear of the vehicle but still has an entrance to the vehicle's interior.
 The MCPS tent has the advantage of being quicker and easier to erect and dismantle, provides overhead lighting and power sockets for electrical equipment, and the modular design of MCPS allows more tents to be easily connected.

 Production

 Ownership of title for and production of the M577 has changed many times over the vehicle's history due to corporate buy-outs and take-overs.
 Originally produced by FMC's combat vehicles division United Defense Industries (UDI), in 1995 UDI was purchased by Harsco Corporation to become United Defense (UD).
-In 2005 UD was then purchased by BAE Systems (BAE) and as at February 2020, the M577 is within the company's Global Combat Systems Ground Vehicles portfolio of current products in the subsidiary BAE Systems Platforms & Services.
+In 2005 UD was then purchased by BAE Systems (BAE).
+As of February 2020, the M577 is within the company's Global Combat Systems Ground Vehicles portfolio of current products in the subsidiary BAE Systems Platforms & Services.

-The M577 is also produced or remanufactured locally in several countries under licence from or in partnership with BAE; this includes:
+The M577 is produced or remanufactured locally in several countries under licence from or in partnership with BAE.
+This includes: